Skip to content

 Here, we extracted the iteration into a run_once function for clarity.
 The blocking wait in the first function is replaced with a spin on an if-condition until a message is available, then the dispatch happens.

 It should be only a slight extrapolation that one could move all the component run_once functions into a single loop and call each in succession.
-As long as these calls return in a reasonable amount of time, and none of these calls block internally, then crude parallelism is achieved.
+As long as these calls return in a reasonable amount of time, and none of these calls block internally, then concurrency is achieved through cooperative round-robin scheduling.

 Here, as seen above, run_once does not block and so each component gets a slice of execution time before yielding to the next.
-Parallelism has been virtualized and the processor is shareable without writing a full-blown thread scheduler nor requiring processor instruction set support to switch threading contexts.
+Concurrency has been virtualized — each component takes turns running, and the processor is shared without writing a full-blown thread scheduler or requiring processor instruction set support to switch threading contexts.

 Inside F´ a parallel implementation of the active component task was implemented such that it returns rather than blocks on receiving messages.
 When BAREMETAL_SCHEDULER is enabled in the F´ configuration, this alternate implementation is used.
 Under Os/Baremetal, an implementation of a sequential scheduler exists.
 This scheduler snoops on task registration and will call all thread executions in a loop driven from the main program loop similar to below.